vic-ma/howtodismantle.github.io/_posts/2025-10-10-May-the-Popup-Be-With-You-Remote-Alerts-on-Peakboard.md

 ### Add notification function

-The app has a function called `SubmitNotification`.
+Now, let's create a function that external apps can use to send a notification.
+We create a function called `SubmitNotification`.
 This function accepts a `Message` parameter, which contains the notification message.
 When the function is called, it does the following:
 1. Make the button control visible.
 1. Make the text control visible.
 1. Set the text control to the `Message` parameter.